Wedding Photographers of France, Europe

 Fille graduated as a pharmacist in 2010 but soon felt this profession was not his true calling.
 During his studies, he got fascinated by photography.
 Two years after his graduation he started taking his hobby to a new level by photographing parties and events he would normally attend as a guest.
 Especially attracted by beautiful light and human emotions he started photographing big festivals and parties around the globe.
 After 3 years of combining these 2 jobs, he gradually got drawn into weddings and kept evolving ever since.
 Today he has shot about 140 weddings in about 7 years time.
 And he usually shoots about 23 weddings per year nowadays.
 He has always been inspired by numerous different photographers, which influences his work in a very diverse way.
 Alex Webb has inspired him to explore the world of layering.
 Fille's own background as a festival photographer has brought him a very dynamic style of shooting, focussed on human emotion, light, and colors.
 Fille is also a keen travel photographer and loves to combine this with his job as a wedding photographer.
 [Antwerpen Wedding Photographer]

 My name is Emil and I am a professional documentary wedding photographer.
-Currently based in Wolverhampton where I live with my wife and 3 children, but I photograph weddings all over the UK and abroad.
+Currently based in Wolverhampton where I live with my wife and 3 children, but I photograph weddings and elopements all over the UK and abroad.
 My photography style is pure documentary (also referred to as candid, natural or reportage wedding photography) with no direction/interference as I firmly believe that your wedding day belongs to you and your family and photographer should not interfere with it.
 I will never ask anyone to stop, smile and look at the camera.
 Documenting weddings from different cultures - including Sikh Weddings, Muslim wedding ceremonies, Hindu weddings, and traditional European church wedding is something that I really enjoy.
 I am Polish/Canadian with over 25 years of experience, including reportage work for newspapers in Canada and Poland.
 Covered destination weddings and events in Canada, Poland, France, Spain Italy, and the UK.
 [Wolverhampton Wedding Photographer]

 At the last moment just a child from the 80s.
 I live in Wijnegem, but my heart is in Antwerp.
 I studied graphic design there and now I share a coworking space, so I spend a lot of my time there.
 I love my one-eyed cat Gusar (he is otherwise perfectly fine), but other animals can also appeal to me.
 For example, I am the godparent of an orphan elephant somewhere in Thailand.
 One day I will travel there to visit her.
 Immediately a good reason to explore an extra piece of the world.
 [Antwerpen Wedding Photographer]

 Hello Everyone!
-I have been shooting weddings for 6 years.
+I have been shooting weddings and elopements for 6 years.
 When I first attended a wedding as a second shooter, I understood that its my dream job.
 Its always a new adventure and every wedding day is full of surprises.
 I don't know when is the light come my bride, and make her shine.
 So I push myself to get different and creative photos every time.
 I have a documentary style because I want to be the third eye of my bride and groom.
 My purpose is to give them special moments of their biggest day.
 There is no chance to go back, so its very important for me to show all the emotions.
 I really believe that everybody should have meaningful photos of their wedding day to remember even years later.
 My job is my soul mate.
 Every morning of a photo shooting, when I wake up to the sun, I am covered with the feeling of joy.
 I love traveling the world and destination weddings very much.
 Learning new cultures excites me always.
 [Istanbul Wedding Photographer]

 After 14 years as a photojournalist, working with and for national newspapers and photo agencies, I found wedding photography as a way of life and the most challenging job a photographer can have.
 When this turned into a family adventure shooting alongside my better half I knew this is the dream job.
 11 years down the road I still love every moment of it.
 [Bucharest Wedding Photographer]